enotodden/enotodden.github.io/_posts/turbo/2013-07-14-turbo-virtual-env.md

 **Features**:
 - Installs LuaJIT, Turbo and LuaRocks in a self-contained directory/virtual enviroment
+- Creates an `activate` script like the one the Python tool has for sourcing in the shell.
 - Optionally reads a 'requirements' file and passes each line to `luarocks install`
 - Optional Turbo Development mode (`--turbo-dev`) that creates an environment to work on the code from an existing Turbo source tree.

 <br>

+**Installation**:

+    curl https://raw.github.com/enotodden/turbo-virtual-env/master/turbo-virtual-env > /some/where/in/PATH/turbo-virtual-env
+    chmod +x /some/where/in/PATH/turbo-virtual-env

 **Basic usage**: